weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 call it a.

-If y <a then (see Definition 1.8) y is not an upper bound of L, hence y ¢ B. It follows that a <x for every x EB.
+If y <a then (see Definition 1.8) y is not an upper bound of L, hence y c B. It follows that a <x for every x EB.
 Thus aeL.

-If a < J then f ¢L, since a is an upper bound of L.
+If a < J then f cL, since a is an upper bound of L.

-We have shown that a eL but f¢ L if §>a.
+We have shown that a eL but fc L if §>a.
 In other words, a is a lower bound of B, but 8 is not if # > a.
 This means that a = inf B.

 FIELDS